-Foreclosure.com basically gives you a massive shortcut to finding many the worthwhile deals in the markets where you’re working, so you’ll know where to put the magnifying glass.
+Foreclosure.com gives you a massive shortcut to finding many worthwhile deals in your working markets, so you'll know where to put the magnifying glass.

-In this blog post, we’re going to dive into the details of what this site has to offer real estate investors, the differences between all the different listing types it has to offer, and how you can actually use the site to start finding deals, making offers and making money.
+In this blog post, we'll dive into the details of what this site offers real estate investors, the differences between all the different listing types it offers, and how you can use the site to start finding deals making offers, and making money.

 How the Site Works

-Foreclosure.com is a site FULL of potential investment opportunities… but in order to use it effectively, it’s important to understand the differences between each listing type and how to go about contacting the right person so you can make an offer.
+Foreclosure.com is a site FULL of potential investment opportunities… but to use it effectively, it's important to understand the differences between each type of listing and how to contact the right person so you can make an offer.

 Remember, Foreclosure.com is just a platform that shows information.
 They aren't involved with the actual buying or selling process.

-Depending on what types of listings you come across, I thought it would be helpful to put together this quick explanation on each one, along with some notes about what’s going on with each type of listing and who you’ll need to contact in order to pursue the deal.
+Since there are SEVERAL different types of listings you'll find on this site; I thought it would be helpful to put together a quick explanation on each one, along with some notes about what's going on with each type of listing and who you'll need to contact to pursue the deal.

-When you see a listing labeled “Foreclosure”, these are typically bank foreclosures, and in some cases, these will include HUD foreclosures as well.
+When you see listings labeled “Foreclosure,” these are typically bank foreclosures (properties that banks have repossessed because the borrower failed to pay).
+In some cases, these will include HUD foreclosures as well.

-In both cases, the properties were originally purchased with either bank or government financing, and the lender foreclosed on the property when the borrower stopped paying.
+In both instances, the properties were purchased with bank or government financing, and the lender foreclosed on the property when the borrower stopped paying.

-Since banks and government lenders are not in the business of being landlords, their primary objective is to get these properties sold ASAP so they can recoup the money they lost when their original borrower defaulted on the loan.
+Since banks and government lenders are not landlords, their primary objective is to sell these properties ASAP so they can recoup the money they lost when their original borrower defaulted on the loan.